hkociemba/RubiksCube-TwophaseSolver/README.md

 includes a Just-in-Time compiler which gives a speedup by a factor of about 10.

 test(1000, t) generates 1000 random cubes, the computing time for each cube is t seconds.
-The distribution of the solving lengths also are given.
+The distribution of the solving lengths also is given.

 #### Standard CPython
 test(1000,30): {14: 0, 15: 2, 16: 12, 17: 74, 18: 279, 19: 534, 20: 99, 21: 0}, average 18.63 moves